AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/crop-adjusted-zoom-targets.md

 ## Zoom Targets

 Zoom Targets are also found on the **Edit** menu and **Details** page of an image.
-They allow you to set “hot spots” to highlight specific merchandising features of a zoom image.
+They allow you to set "hot spots" to highlight specific merchandising features of a zoom image.
 Instead of creating separate images by cropping a large master, the zoom viewer can serve up the details on top of the image, along with a short label that you create.

 ![image](assets/crop-adjusted-zoom-targets/arm-with-watch.jpg)